jbarratt/serialized.net/_posts/2010-05-14-optimal-web-sized-identifiers.markdown

 </ul>

 ### URI constraints
 The first 2 are simple and global.
-There's no real standard on URI length, but <a href="http://www.boutell.com/newfaq/misc/urllength.html ">smart people have done the legwork for us</a> so we'll steal their conclusions, and say "keep URI's shorter than 2,000 characters."
+There's no real standard on URI length, but [smart people have done the legwork for us](http://www.boutell.com/newfaq/misc/urllength.html ) so we'll steal their conclusions, and say "keep URI's shorter than 2,000 characters."

-As far as the characters that can be used, we can consult <a href="http://tools.ietf.org/html/rfc3986">RFC 3986</a> in the "Unreserved Characters" section and find we're allowed 0-9, a-z, A-Z, and "- _ . ~" (dash, underscore, dot, tilde.)
+As far as the characters that can be used, we can consult [RFC 3986](http://tools.ietf.org/html/rfc3986) in the "Unreserved Characters" section and find we're allowed 0-9, a-z, A-Z, and "- _ . ~" (dash, underscore, dot, tilde.)
 I'm going to avoid using those because I'd like to keep them for separating my identifiers.
 So, if we just go with the "normal characters", there's 62 of them.

 ### Collision Constraints

 If you assume a hashing function generates numbers pretty randomly spread throughout the number space available to it (which I will for this) there's actually some pretty good math we can use to figure out how likely a collision will be.
-If you're interested in where this comes from, check out the <a href="http://en.wikipedia.org/wiki/Birthday_paradox">Birthday Paradox</a>, which is nicely written up at Wikipedia.
+If you're interested in where this comes from, check out the [Birthday Paradox](http://en.wikipedia.org/wiki/Birthday_paradox), which is nicely written up at Wikipedia.
 Using the formulas there you can calculate the probability of having 2 keys that collide, as a function of how many things you're trying to insert, and the size of the overall hash space.

 ### Putting it all together